slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 > *"Old musicians never die, they just decompose."*
 > *"I couldn’t be a doctor... it doesn’t change the world enough and you don’t actually earn that much."  -- vox populi {in San Francisco}*
 > *"The grass is always greener on the side that is fertilized with bullshit."  -- x@morganhousel*
-> *"When you’re up to your nose in shit, keep your mouth shut."  -- Jack Beauregard {fictional}*
+> *"When you’re up to your nose in shit, keep your mouth shut."  -- (fictional) Jack Beauregard*
 > *"The four most expensive words in the English language: «This time is different»."
 > *"Mathematicians look down on physicists, who look down on engineers, who look down on designers.
 And designers look down on everyone."
 > *"I miss being the age when I thought I would have my shit together by the time I was the age I am now." (...)